 You don’t want to be left hanging when you’re in need of assistance.
-Every hour you don’t have access to a route planner is an hour when you lose money, because your business won’t be as efficient as it could be.
+Every hour you don’t have access to a map route planner like Route4Me route planner is an hour when you lose money because your business won’t be as efficient as it could be.

 So, let’s say you’ve found a route optimization solution that’s cloud-based, easy to use, and has a GPS tracking feature.
 Then, you tested their customer support, and they were sufficiently responsive.
 That’s all you need to know, right?